ibm-cloud-docs/satellite/connector_endpoint_auth.md

 1. Configure mutual TLS with the destination server.

-    Similar to the previous use case, the `--dest-ca-cert-file` validates the destination server's certificate.
-The `dest-cert-file` and `dest-key-file` are used to perform the TLS handshake.
+    Similar to the simple authentication example, `--dest-ca-cert-file` validates the destination server's certificate.
+To perform the mutual TLS handshake, `--dest-cert-file` and `--dest-key-file` are used.

     ```sh
     ibmcloud sat endpoint authn set \